-Mandatory fee determined by the student’s respective division (Undergraduate SA, Graduate, Graduate Management, Medical, Dental, Law School).
+Mandatory fee determined by the student’s respective division (Undergraduate SA, Graduate, Graduate Management, Medical, Dental, Law, Pharmacy School).
 The fee provides support for student organization programs and activities for all divisions of the university and is a part of the tuition and fee structure.

 The legal representative for the State of New York on accounts that the university has been unsuccessful in collecting.
 The New York State Attorney General collects by serving a summons and taking the debtor to court for judgment.

 Someone designated by the student who is granted access to view and pay eBills, view their transaction history and enroll in a payment plan.
 Designation as an authorized payer allows Student Accounts to discuss the account activity with the authorized payer (FERPA release).